Dr Sophie Miller Memorial Prize Lecture

 Application Entry Form Submission

-Applications will open for the next round on 22nd January 2025.
-THIS ROUND HAS NOW CLOSED.
+Applications will open for the next round on 27th January 2026.
+Round now closed.

 Applications require completion and return of the application form (Click here to download Sophie Miller Memorial Prize Application Form) a 1 page CV and a supporting paragraph from your supervisor or senior collaborator.
 All three parts of the application should be returned to the Society's Executive Administrator at maryanne.piggott@kcl.ac.uk.